top of page

 Ramsgate is a dog-friendly town, and Svea was welcomed pretty much everywhere we went.

-• Marina policy: Dogs on leads, with grassy breaks nearby for quick walks.
+Dogs on leads are welcome, with grassy breaks nearby for quick walks.
+It’s a great setup for both dogs and their humans!

-• The Beach: Ramsgate Main Sands allows dogs outside the May–September restriction period, and in summer they’re welcome on nearby Pegwell Bay.
-Great for a proper run.
-The restricted area was quite small so Svea was off lead on the beach within minutes.
+Ramsgate Main Sands allows dogs outside the May–September restriction period.
+In summer, they’re welcome on nearby Pegwell Bay.
+It’s perfect for a proper run.
+The restricted area is quite small, so Svea was off lead on the beach within minutes.

 Ramsgate has a lively harbour front with plenty of pubs, cafés, and restaurants.
 Many are dog-friendly, though it’s always best to double-check at the door.